Maghreb

-The region comprising the Maghreb was somewhat unified as an independent political entity under the kingdom of Numidia.
-This period was followed by one of the Roman Empire's rule or influence.
+The region comprising the Maghreb was somewhat unified as an independent political entity under the kingdom of Numidia, followed briefly by the Kingdom of Mauretania, then Roman rule.
 The Germanic Vandals invaded after that, followed by the equally brief re-establishment of a weak Roman rule by the Byzantine Empire.
 The Islamic caliphates came to power under the Umayyad Caliphate, the Abbasid Caliphate and the Fatimid Caliphate.
 The most enduring rule was that of the local Arab empires of the Aghlabids, Idrisids, Salihids, Sulaymanids, Umayyads of Cordoba, Hammudids, Nasrids, Saadians, Alawites and the Sennusids, as well as the Berber empires of the Ifranids, Almoravids, Almohads, Hammadids, Zirids, Marinids, Zayyanids, Hafsids and Wattasids, extending from the 8th to 13th centuries.
 The Ottoman Empire also controlled parts of the region for a period.

 Centuries of Arab migrations to the Maghreb since the 7th century shifted the demographic scope of the Maghreb in favor of the Arabs.
-In the 19th and early 20th centuries, the region was ruled by European powers: France (Algeria, Mauritania, Tunisia, and most of Morocco), Italy (Libya), and Spain (northern Morocco and Western Sahara).
+During the mid-to-late 19th and early 20th centuries, the region was administered by European powers: France (Algeria, Tunisia, most of Morocco, and Mauritania) Italy (Libya), and Spain (northern Morocco and Western Sahara).
 Italy was expelled from North Africa by the Allies in World War II.
-Decolonization of the region continued in the decades thereafter, with violent conflicts such as the Algerian War, the Ifni War, the Rif War, and the Western Sahara War.
+Decolonization of the region continued in the decades thereafter, with violent conflicts such as the Algerian War, the Ifni War, and the Western Sahara War.

 Algeria, Libya, Mauritania, Morocco, and Tunisia established the Arab Maghreb Union in 1989 to promote cooperation and economic integration in a common market.
 The union implicitly included Western Sahara under Morocco's membership.
 However, this progress was short-lived, and the union is now largely dormant.
 Tensions between Algeria and Morocco over Western Sahara re-emerged, reinforced by the unresolved border dispute between the two countries.
 These two conflicts have hindered progress on the union's joint goals.